dukeofharen/httplaceholder/docs/CONTRIBUTING.md

 ### Setting up development environment for the user interface

 1. Make sure [Node.js](https://nodejs.org/en/) is installed.
-1. In your terminal, go to the folder `gui` folder.
+2. In your terminal, go to the folder `gui` folder.
-1. Execute the command `npm install`.
+3. Execute the command `npm install`.
 This will download all necessary packages for the frontend application.
-1. When everything is downloaded, executed the command `npm run serve`.
+4. When everything is downloaded, executed the command `npm run serve`.
 The application will be built and can be reached on <http://localhost:9999> ("classic" UI) or <http://localhost:10001> (new UI).
-1. When developing, make sure HttPlaceholder itself is also running (see the previous paragraph).
+5. When developing, make sure HttPlaceholder itself is also running (see the previous paragraph).
-1. Ideally, you want to use an IDE or an advanced text editor to make changes to the source code.
-Any of the following (and probably more) IDEs / text editors are supported and provide fullfledged Vue / JavaScript support:
+6. Ideally, you want to use an IDE or an advanced text editor to make changes to the source code.
+Any of the following (and probably more) IDEs / text editors are supported and provide full-fledged Vue / JavaScript support:
    - [Visual Studio (Windows only)](https://visualstudio.microsoft.com/)
    - [Visual Studio for Mac](https://visualstudio.microsoft.com/)
    - [Visual Studio Code (cross platform)](https://code.visualstudio.com/)